 3. Only three caches allowed per District site.
 Due to environmental reasons, certain sites or areas may be closed to geocaching.

 4. The cache may not contain food items, inappropriate, offensive or hazardous material.

 5. The cache may not be buried and vegetation or other natural features are not to be disturbed.

 6. Caches may be hidden under logs, in tree holes, in/under downed trees, in/under brush, etc..
 The cache may not be affixed to any man-made structure (bench, sign, pole, fence, water pump, building, etc.) or natural feature (rock, tree, stump, root, etc.) in any manner.
 This applies to items requiring magnets, tapes, nails, rope/string, staples or anything else to hold them in place.

 7. All caches must be removed or renewed at the end of each calendar year.

-The McHenry County Conservation District first edition geocoins are on the loose!
+The McHenry County Conservation District limited edition geocoins are on the loose!
 A few have been placed in District caches and a few have been handed out to other geocaching individuals.
 One has already been picked up and will hopefully be on the move soon!
-The first two's mission is to see how far they can go.
 We will be tracking travel milestones.
 View progress.

 The Conservation District is looking for individuals with geocaching experience.
 Volunteers check current caches for compliance with District restrictions and Cache Your Way Across McHenry County.
 For more information, e-mail firstname.lastname@example.org or call 815-338-6223.